 Financial aid is not automatically renewed.
-Continuing students must reapply for financial aid each year, as soon after January 1 as possible.
+All Financial Aid recipients must reapply for financial aid each year, as soon after January 1 as possible.
 All application information received after April 15th will be processed, but awards will be made as funds permit.